sachasayan/minstrel/memory-bank/techContext.md

 The project uses a multi-agent architecture with a routing agent delegating tasks to specialized agents (criticAgent, outlineAgent, writerAgent).

     - **Routing Agent:** Responsible for initial request handling and agent delegation.
-Defined in `promptBuilder.ts` and used by default in `chatService.ts`.
+Its prompt logic is defined in `routingAgent.ts` (`getRoutingAgentPrompt`) and assembled by `promptBuilder.ts`.
+Used by default in `chatService.ts`.
     - **Specialized Agents:** `criticAgent`, `outlineAgent`, `writerAgent` are designed for specific tasks.
-Prompts for these agents are defined in individual files (e.g., `outlineAgent.ts`).
+Prompts for these agents are defined in individual files (e.g., `outlineAgent.ts` exporting `getOutlineAgentPrompt`).
 The `outlineAgent` now generates the initial outline directly from parameters.
     - **Agent Switching:** `chatService.ts` processes the `<route_to>` tag in the model's response to switch agents dynamically.
-    - **Context Handling:** `promptBuilder.ts` constructs prompts with relevant context for each agent, including user messages, available project data sections (Outline, Chapters), and their content (sourced from Redux).
+    - **Context Handling:** `promptBuilder.ts` constructs prompts using pure functions from `promptsUtils.ts` to add relevant context for each agent, including user messages, available project data sections (Outline, Chapters), and their content (sourced from Redux via helper functions within `promptBuilder.ts`).

 ### Do not read files named